zwettemaan/CRDT_ES/scripts/docs.md

 <a name="module_crdtes..encrypt"></a>

 ### crdtes~encrypt(s_or_ByteArr, aesKey) ⇒ <code>string</code>
-Encrypt a string or array of bytes using a key.
+(Licensed) Encrypt a string or array of bytes using a key.
 A random salt is added into the mix, so even when passing in the same parameter values, the result will be different every time.